-Note: This graph is a summary of current EDIS data using the ICD codes B34.9 and J06.9, which are consistent with a clinical presentation of a viral illness.
+Note: This graph presents current EDIS data using the ICD codes B34.9 and J06.9, which are consistent with a clinical presentation of a viral illness.
 This data may differ from that presented in the Winter Respiratory Illness Report provided by the Information and System Performance Directorate.

-The number of ILI-related presentations to EDs increased in the past week and remained in the mid-range of values usually reported at this time of year (Figure 3).
+The number of ILI-related presentations to EDs increased in the past week to a higher range than usually reported at this time of year (Figure 3).

 Figure 3.
-Number of ILI presentations to Emergency Departments in WA by week, 2017 to 2022
+Number of ILI presentations to emergency departments in WA by week, 2017 to 2022 YTD